OceanGenomics/mudskipper/README.md

 ##### `-d, --dir-index <DIR>`
 The path of the directory where the interval tree files will be stored.
 > ✏️ This directory will be created if does not exist.

+## Use cases
+### Transcript quantification of bulk RNA-Seq samples from genomic alignments
+If we have a BAM/SAM file containing alignment of RNA-Seq reads from a bulk sample against the reference genome, we cannot use it for transcript quantification with most of the state-of-the-art tools. [`salmon`](https://github.com/COMBINE-lab/salmon) is one of those tools.
+Although `salmon` has a very fast embedded mapping module, we can still save some time and instead of re-mapping, use `mudskipper` to project genomic alignments to transcriptomic coordinates.
+That allows us to use `salmon` in alignment-based mode.
+More specifically, `mudskipper` will output transcriptomic alignments in a BAM file that can be passed to `salmon quant` via `-a` or `--alignments` input option.

+### Transcript quantification of single-cell RNA-Seq samples from genomic alignments

 ## Limitations
 `mudskipper` is still in early stages of development with lots of room for improvements.
 So far, `mudskipper` has been tested only for the purpose of transcript quantification.
 Currently, it has the following known limitations: